benhoyt/benhoyt.github.com/writings/python-api-design.md

 I'll state up-front that I have mixed feelings about type annotations in Python.
 I'll start with the negatives:

-* They were bolted on late in the game: the first [Type Hints PEP](https://peps.python.org/pep-0484/) came 23 years after Python was created
+* They were bolted on late in the game, and it shows.
+The original [Type Hints PEP](https://peps.python.org/pep-0484/) came 23 years after Python was created.
-* They make for unwieldy signatures for dynamically-typed arguments (which are common in Python)
+* They make for unwieldy signatures for dynamically-typed arguments, which are common in Python.
-* The hinting syntax is constantly being updated
+* The annotation syntax is constantly being updated.
-* There are multiple type checkers, none of which quite agree
+* There are multiple type checkers, none of which quite agree.

 As an example of how they can quickly get unwieldy, let's look at the "fish type" example from earlier, where the optional `fish` argument can be an integer, a tuple, or a list of tuples.
 Here's what the signature would look like: